 The School of Continuing Studies allows students in certificate programs the option of paying in two or more installments.
 You must pay the initial payment as stated below and then make any number of online payments that you choose, provided you pay the entire balance before the stated due date.
 Students opting for the installment plan will also be charged a one-time, non-refundable administrative fee of $125 that is due at the time of registration.
 The following are the details of the instalment plan policy according to the full-time Post-Graduate Certificate in Business Administration:

-- Domestic Students– The first payment of 50% of the tuition fee is due upon registration, with the balance due before September 7, 2017.
+- Domestic Students– The first payment of 50% of the tuition fee is due upon registration, with the balance due before the first day of the first course.

-- International Students – The first payment of $4,999 is due upon registration, with the remaining balance due before September 7, 2017.
+- International Students – The first payment of $4,999 is due upon registration, with the remaining balance due before the first day of the first course.

 - Customized payment plans may be available to align to employer policies but are not available for individuals.
 For further information please contact the Registrations Coordinator at 416-736-5616.